aws-samples/assessment-generator/README.md

 # Welcome to GenAssess

+## Prerequisites

+Ensure you have the following installed:
+- Node and npm
+- Docker
+- CDK

+Request model access on Amazon Bedrock for the following:
+- Amazon Titan Embeddings G1 - Text
+- Anthropic Claude 3 Haiku

+## Deployment

-To deploy this project in your own AWS account, please run the following commands.
+To deploy this project in your own AWS account, ensure your AWS region is set to the same region where you have Bedrock Model access.

-Change region to us-west-2
+Then, run the following commands:
 ```bash
 npm ci
 npx cdk bootstrap --qualifier gen-assess